 • How they can remove their personal details/application and their record

-At the end of the declaration, there must also be an empty tick box for the applicant to opt-in and give you their explicit agreement for you to process their data.
+If you are relying on consent only then there must also be an empty tick box for the applicant to opt-in and give you their explicit agreement for you to process their data.

 |What do you need to do to make sure you comply with GDPR?|